-Previously, Metcalf worked as a creative director, writer, photographer, visual effects artist and supervisor working on games, DVDs, web, EPKs, music videos, film and documentaries for all the major studios, including the award-winning music video, "Money Shot" by the band Helmet and Fox's 24: The DVD Board Game, starring Kiefer Sutherland.
+He previously worked as a creative director, writer, photographer, visual effects artist and supervisor on games, DVDs, web, EPKs, music videos, film and documentaries for all the major studios before moving onto film.

-Recently, Metcalf was accepted into and received a scholarship for the Sundance Co//ab writing class for TV writing under the instruction of writer Angela LaManna.
+Metcalf received a scholarship and was accepted into Sundance Co//ab TV writing classes under the instruction of Angela LaManna and Peter Biegen.

 Metcalf continues to develop numerous projects for film, television, multimedia with a number of companies, including Authentic Talent Productions, Dro Entertainment, Disrupting Influence, Solutions Entertainment, Amyale and more along with his own company, Black Jellybeans.
 He lives in Los Angeles.